Skip to content

 We use the gs commit create command here.
 This will commit to the current branch, and rebase the upstack branches on top of the new commit.

-3. Update all PRs in the stack.
+3. Update all CRs in the stack.

 gs stack submit

-Merge a PR
+Merge a CR

 2. Run the following command to sync the stack with the trunk: